unphased/code-nodes/README.md

   is enabled, otherwise an empty string.
 - `result`/`result_lines`: start empty; assign to them when you want to emit values.
 Inside your script, treat `result_lines` as a list of strings.
-If you only populate `result`, the node will automatically split it into `result_lines` (respecting the `split_lines`/`strip_empty` settings).
+If you only populate `result`, the node will automatically either convert each item of a list/tuple result into its own line or split the string output into lines (respecting the `split_lines`/`strip_empty` settings).
 Before returning, the node converts the list to a newline-delimited string for the `result_lines` output socket.

 Additional `input*` widgets appear automatically as you fill in the last visible